-The Muse is published once a year, in April/May.
+The Muse is published once a year around April or May.
 Exact dates of publication will be announced once the staff has established a concrete date.
-This announcement will appear on the NEWS page of this website and in our Facebook feed (https://www.facebook.com/UWWTheMuse/), and on our Instagram (themuseuww).
-Once published, each issue will be displayed in a gallery located in the ISSUES tab and a link to the current issue will be placed on the HOME page.
+This announcement will appear on the NEWS page of this website, in our Facebook feed (https://www.facebook.com/UWWTheMuse/), and on our Instagram (themuseuww).
+Once published, each issue will eventually be displayed in a gallery located in the ISSUES tab.
+This is a process that we have just begun, and we ask for your patience while we work.
 Printed issues of the magazine can be found in the buildings around campus after the publication date, or may be obtained through alerting firstname.lastname@example.org of your interest.

 DO YOU PAY WRITERS IF THEIR WORK IS ACCEPTED?

 Since this a student-run organization, there is no pay for accepted works.
-Writers will get the prestige of having their works published in our magazine.
+However, those who win best in their category (prose, poetry, art) will receive a prize.
 More details can be found at the bottom of the SUBMISSION page.